 Where a child is suffering significant harm, or is likely to do so, we have a legal duty to take action to protect that child.
 We also have a duty to promote the welfare of a child in need of additional support, even if they are not suffering harm or are at immediate risk.

 SWCHS’s staff form part of the wider safeguarding system for children and we work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.

-Jennifer Sims, Senior Deputy Headteacher, is the school’s Designated Safeguarding Lead and Matthew Blayney is the Deputy Designated Safeguarding Lead.
+Matthew Blayney, Deputy Headteacher, is the school’s Designated Safeguarding Lead and Sharon McCormick is the Deputy Designated Safeguarding Lead.
 They provide support to staff members to carry out their safeguarding duties and liaise closely with other services such as children’s social care.

 When concerns or allegations involve members of staff the Headteacher will be informed immediately.
 The school will then follow the Essex Local Authority procedures for managing allegations against staff.
 In the event of an allegation against the Headteacher the Chair of the Local Governing Body will be informed who will seek the advice of the Local Authority Designated Officer (LADO).

 Click here for a copy of our safeguarding policy